 Is it business as usual at CRGW?

-At CRGW are monitoring the Coronavirus COVID-19 situation in the UK closely, in particular the advice issued by NHS Wales the government.
-Current advice and reaction to what is an evolving situation can change regularly so please use this page as a source of update which we will update should anything change for our patients.
+CRGW monitor the Coronavirus COVID-19 situation in the UK closely, in particular the advice issued by NHS Wales the government and the HFEA.
+Current advice and reaction to what remains an evolving situation can change so please use this page as a source of update which we will update should anything change for our patients.